 Although children are more likely than adults to suffer isolated orbital rim fractures, orbital fractures are often involved in midfacial fractures of the maxilla and zygoma: the orbit is involved in Le Fort II and III; zygoma fractures are often accompanied by orbital floor or medial wall fractures.

 Orbital fractures can often result in globe injuries ranging from corneal abrasion to rupture.
-If there are any signs of globe rupture (360 degrees conjunctival haemorrhage, misshapen pupil or a flat anterior chamber) a gross visual examination should be completed, vaulted eye protection applied, and immediate ophthalmology consult sought.
+Suppose there are any signs of globe rupture (360 degrees conjunctival haemorrhage, misshapen pupil or a flat anterior chamber).
+In that case, a gross visual examination should be completed, vaulted eye protection applied, and immediate ophthalmology consult sought.
 Do not apply pressure to a possibly ruptured globe.

 A rare but sight-threatening complication is a retrobulbar haemorrhage which causes increased pressure, stretching of the optic nerve and can result in permanent blindness.
 If optic pressure is low, medical management with mannitol, steroids, and acetazolamide can be used after expert involvement.
 However, if there is an indication that the pressure is high, a lateral canthotomy should be performed as a matter of urgency.
 The procedure should ideally be performed by an ophthalmologist, but when ophthalmology are delayed or unavailable, the procedure must be performed by an emergency clinician in the ED.
 Do not delay a lateral canthotomy for imaging if sight is threatened.